Council for the Accreditation of Educator Preparation (CAEP) Accredited

 The social studies secondary education program prepares students to meet the educational requirements leading to New York State Initial Certification in Adolescence Education required to teach social studies in grades 7–12, with an extension for middle childhood that qualifies the holder to teach social studies in grades 5–9.
 The program supplies a knowledge base that provides the background knowledge necessary for teachers to implement the NYS Learning Standards for students in grades 5–12.

-Applicants must have a minimum cumulative GPA of 2.75, a minimum GPA of 2.75 in all history and social science courses.
+Applicants must have a minimum cumulative GPA of 3.0.

 A departmental honors program is also available.
 Students should contact the department for additional information.